vindexinsanctirex/vindexinsanctirex/README.md

-# 👋 Hi there!
+# 👋 Salute!
 I'm Caio S. Duarte

-Full-Stack Aspirant | Recifense do Pernambucolismo da Nata
+I'm a Full-Stack Aspirant from Recife, Brazil, the capital of Pernambuco.

 Welcome to my GitHub profile!
-I'm passionate about web development and continuously learning new technologies to enhance my skills.
+I'm focoused on programming and continuously learning new technologies to enhance my skills.

 ## 🚀 About Me